algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 return
 ```

-!!! warning
+!!!
+Warning
     The above approval program is **insecure** and should **not** be used in a real application.
 In particular, anybody can update the approval program.
 For a real application, we recommend starting from the template provided in the [Overview](./index.md#boilerplate-stateful-smart-contract).

 #### Define TEAL Version